-Sentieri Italiani currently has three scholarships that are available annually.
+Sentieri Italiani currently has four scholarships that are available annually.
 To apply for any one of them, you must submit a short essay of 100 words or less on the subjects indicated below.
-All applications must be received for review by December 31, 2020.
-All scholarships must be used towards a course in 2021.
-Please email your essays to email@example.com.
-Thank you for helping Sentieri to honor and remember some great women who have had an impact on Daniela’s life.
+All applications must be received for review by December 31, 2021.
+All scholarships must be used towards a course in 2022.
+Please email your essays to firstname.lastname@example.org.
+Thank you for helping Sentieri to honor and remember all who have had an impact on Daniela’s life.

 The Lina Tonello Scholarship —